vmware/terraform-provider-avi/website/docs/d/avi_serviceenginegroup.html.markdown

 * `se_tunnel_mode` - Determines if dsr from secondary se is active or not  0  automatically determine based on hypervisor type.
 * `se_tunnel_udp_port` - Udp port for tunneled packets from secondary to primary se in docker bridge mode.requires se reboot.
 * `se_tx_batch_size` - Number of packets to batch for transmit to the nic.
+* `se_txq_threshold` - Once the tx queue of the dispatcher reaches this threshold, hardware queues are not polled for further packets.
 * `se_udp_encap_ipc` - Determines if se-se ipc messages are encapsulated in a udp header  0  automatically determine based on hypervisor type.
 * `se_use_dpdk` - Determines if dpdk library should be used or not   0  automatically determine based on hypervisor type 1  use dpdk if pcap is not enabled 2  don't use dpdk.
 * `se_vnic_tx_sw_queue_flush_frequency` - Configure the frequency in milliseconds of software transmit spillover queue flush when enabled.